 “After passing on North Carolina, there’s buzz suggesting Donovan would be very intrigued by Kentucky as a top landing spot in 2027.”

-Donovan was named as the coach of the Chicago Bulls in 2020.
-In six years, they made the playoffs just once during the 2021-22 season when they lost to the Milwaukee Bucks in the first round.
+Donovan was named the coach of the Chicago Bulls in 2020.
+In six years, they made the playoffs just once (2021-22), losing to the Milwaukee Bucks in the first round.

-In July 2025, the Bulls had agreed to a multi-year extension with Donovan.
-However, he stepped down as the coach back in April after putting up a 226-256 overall record with the team.
+In July 2025, the Bulls agreed to a multi-year extension with Donovan.
+However, he stepped down as coach in April after posting a 226-256 record with the team.
 Previously, the North Carolina Tar Heels scouted him as Hubert Davis’ replacement.
-However, he declined the offer, which resulted in UNC signing Michael Malone.
+However, he declined the offer, leading UNC to sign Michael Malone.

 Mark Pope shares his thoughts on new Kentucky AD J Batt

-Kentucky brought in former Michigan State athletic director J Batt as their new AD.
-This decision was taken after former AD Mitch Barnhart announced his retirement after 24 years in this position.
+Kentucky brought in former Michigan State athletic director J Batt as its new AD after Mitch Barnhart announced his retirement after 24 years.

-On Monday, Mark Pope shared a post on social media after meeting with Batt for the first time on campus.
+On Monday, Mark Pope shared a post on social media about his first meeting with Batt on campus.

 “Had first meeting with J and the UK head coaches today,” Pope said.
 “He is going to do great things here.
 So happy to welcome his whole family to UK.
 This is gonna be fun.
 Let’s go Cats!”

-Batt is known for his fundraising skills during his stint with Georgia Tech and Michigan State.
-He is expected to help the Kentucky Wildcats see an increase in revenue and bolster their NIL.
+Batt became known for his fundraising skills during his stints with Georgia Tech and Michigan State.
+He is expected to help the Kentucky Wildcats increase revenue and bolster their NIL.

 Read More: “Destination Job”: Amid Regular Job Shifts, Kentucky AD J Batt Discusses How Long He Plans to Stay